-- □ Do not touch the front mirror plate over the lens of the built-in MOTION EYE camera, as it may make scratches on the plate and such scratches will appear on the captured images. - □ Do not let the direct sunlight get into the scope of the built-in MOTION EYE camera regardless of your computer's power state, as it may cause a malfunction of the camera. - □ The built-in MOTION EYE camera is disabled while videos or still images are imported from an i.LINK-compatible device connected to the i.LINK port. - □ Clean the front mirror plate over the lens of the built-in MOTION EYE camera with a blower brush or a soft brush.
-If the lens is extremely dirty, wipe it off with a soft dry cloth.
-Do not rub the plate, as it is force-sensitive.
+- □ Do not touch the lens protection cover of the built-in MOTION EYE camera, as it may cause scratches on the cover and such scratches will appear on the captured images. - □ Do not let the direct sunlight get into the scope of the built-in MOTION EYE camera regardless of your computer's power state, as it may cause a malfunction of the camera. - □ The built-in MOTION EYE camera is disabled while videos or still images are imported from an i.LINK-compatible device connected to the i.LINK port. - □ Clean the lens protection cover of the built-in MOTION EYE camera with a blower brush or a soft brush.
+If the cover is extremely dirty, wipe it off with a soft dry cloth.
+Do not rub the cover, as it is force-sensitive.